Escape to a historic retreat!

 Connect to your cultural heritage and experience life within the fort’s walls as you fall asleep to the ocean and nature’s soothing sounds; and be taken back to a time 50 years ago when soldiers’ families inhabited Fort Rodd Hill during their summer camp-out.

 The oTENTik tents, exclusive to Parks Canada, offer a unique blend of homey comfort and a taste of outdoor adventure.
 It’s a unique opportunity for visitors to enjoy camping with the comfort of a bed, inside the fort, already set up and ready to go.

 Take advantage of the exclusive right to stay overnight in Canada’s best preserved west coast artillery fort!

-- Five oTENTik tents available for accommodations.
+- Five oTENTik tents are available for accommodation.
 Each tent can accommodate up to six people.